| |

 |

-The Innoventions entrance that faces Test Track (originally World of Motion) is another example of the new signage.
+The Innoventions East entrance that faces Test Track (originally World of Motion) is another example of the signage change in 2007.

 |